Why Does Mold Survive In The Winter?

-- Limit the possible areas where mold and mildew can grow: Take caution when storing boxes of clothing, loose papers, books, or other quick-to-decompose items since fungi thrives on these items.
+- Limit the possible areas where mold and mildew can grow: Take caution when storing boxes of clothing, loose papers, books, or other quick-to-decompose items since fungi thrive on these items.
 For long-term storage, you’ll want to stay away from areas that welcome condensation—like external walls and windows.
-That’s why it’s best to store items in well circulated areas.
+That’s why it’s best to store items in well-circulated areas.

 - Clean Bathrooms Regularly